 SPLIT VS. WHOLE MUNG BEANS

-I’ve found dried mung beans to often be sold in the “split” form instead of whole.
+Dried mung beans are often sold in the “split” form instead of whole.

 A whole mung bean is a round shape and very green.
 If you’re interested in sprouting, you’ll need to make sure to use whole mung beans.